 SUSTAINABLE DEVELOPMENT GOALS

-CTG is committed to making the SDGs a reality
+CTG is committed to making the Sustainable Development Goals a reality

 CTG is committed to helping deliver the 17 Sustainable Development Goals (SDGs), playing our part in ending poverty and creating a world where people live in peace and prosperity.

-We have chosen to focus on three SDGS where we know we can really make a difference and do our best to make this the decade of delivery.
+As a result, we have chosen to focus on three SDGS where we know we can make the biggest difference and help make this the decade of delivery.
 Read on for our plan of action for today and our vision for the future.

-Driven by a collaborative approach, CTG has focused its attention on SDGs where CTG's impact will be the most valuable.
+Driven by a collaborative approach, CTG has focused its attention on SDGs where it can have the most valuable impact.
 We have publicly signed our commitment to taking action for creating peaceful societies and through our Female First initiative, we pledge to encourage more women into the formal labour market in fragile countries.

 Mia Zickerman-White Shared Value Manager